You're the Reason (Victorious song): Writing and music

 Justice provides the lead vocals on the track, with Niki Watkins contributing background vocals.
-The song was written by the show's producer Dan Schneider, Michael Corcoran and CJ Abraham.
+The song was written by the show's producer Dan Schneider, Michael Corcoran, and CJ Abraham.
 Corcoran contributed background vocals and worked on production and engineering.
 Abraham also provided background vocals and co-wrote and co-produced the song while handling keyboards.
 Greg Wells served as another producer and mixing engineer, while the track was mastered by Brian Gardner.

 Music critics have described "You're the Reason" as a uptempo pop and electro ballad.
-(Note: Attributed to multiple references:) Bob Hoose and Steven Isaac for Plugged In stated that the song's lyrics are about a strange and supporting person giving their friend greater self-confidence: "Now no matter what it is/I'm not afraid to try."
+(Note: Attributed to multiple references:) Bob Hoose and Steven Isaac for Plugged In stated that the song's lyrics about thanking a "crazy but supportive friend for being the inspiration for newfound courage", highlighting the lines: "Now no matter what it is/I'm not afraid to try."
+The joint website of Bop and Tiger Beat pointed out the lyrics: "Have I told you lately that I love you?
+You're the only reason that I'm not afraid to fly."

 Critical reception

+The joint website of Bop and Tiger Beat stated that the song "makes us stop and think about the people in our lives who have changed us and who push us to always let our best selves shine".
 Autumn McAlpin, writing for The Orange County Register, called the song a "dedicatory ballad".
 The staff of Teen Vogue described "You're the Reason" as an "inspirational ballad-type tune", commenting that it "will keep you going during endless study sessions".
-The staff of Cambio labeled the track as a "beautiful ballad", while the staff of Complex opined that the track "showcased the beauty's raw vocal talent".
-The joint website of Bop and Tiger Beat stated that it "makes us stop and think about the people in our lives who have changed us and who push us to always let our best selves shine".
+The staff of Cambio labeled the track as a "beautiful ballad".
+The staff of Complex added that "while her first hit 'Freak the Freak Out' could be dismissed as your typical pop song", they opined that it was "'You're the Reason' that showcased the beauty’s raw vocal talent".
 Priscilla Rodriguez for Teen.com praised the acoustic version of the song, noting that "if any of you ever doubted Justice's vocal skills, this acoustic version of 'You're the Reason' is going to prove you wrong".
-Kelly Ballhorn of Ryanseacrest.com mentioned Justice showed her "amazing vocal talents" on the acoustic version.
+Kelly Ballhorn of RyanSeacrest.com mentioned Justice showed her "amazing vocal talents" on the acoustic version.
 Mark Wedel of the Kalamazoo Gazette described the studio version of "You're the Reason" as "heavy-handed" and stated Justice's vocals are "drenched in Auto-Tune".
 He expressed a preference for the acoustic version, noting that Justice's "strong voice sounded like something that parents just might have on their iPods".